Higher-order topological corner and bond-localized modes in magnonic insulators

 {\textit{Emergence of topologically protected MCMs in finite-size systems}}\--- We capture the topological characteristics of the SOMTI phase hosting the MCMs by applying open boundary conditions (OBCs) and performing numerical calculations based on the finite-size 2D lattice geometry.
 In this context, two distinct lattice geometries are considered: \textit{hexagonal}, and \textit{rhombus} having six and two corners, respectively (see the insets in Fig.~\ref{fig:Fig2}).
 A few remarks are necessary at this stage: (i) As a result of bond-dependent onsite energy, the first term in Eq.~\eqref{eq.3.1} readily generates an onsite energy difference (OED) between the bulk and the boundary by an amount $SJ_1$, and (ii) the OED reflects how the edges are terminated in different geometries.
 Such a feature is generally absent in a similar fermionic system.

-The energy eigenvalue spectrum as a function of $J_0/J_1$ is obtained by diagonalizing the Hamiltonian in Eq.~\eqref{eq.3.1}-\eqref{eq.3.2} with OBC [see Fig.~\ref{fig:Fig2}(a)].
-The presence of in-gap states in the region ($J_0<J_1$ \ie, kekul\'e structure) highlighting MCMs and the absence of any such states in the regime ($J_0>J_1$ \ie anti-kekul\'e distortion), indicates consistency with the topological characterization performed by utilizing \textit{magnon} bulk properties.
-Additionally, the in-gap states are closer to the lower bulk states, and the states immediately below the upper bulk states [indicated by the arrow in Fig.~\ref{fig:Fig2}(a)] contribute to the MCMs.
+The energy eigenvalue spectrum as a function of $J_0/J_1$ is obtained by diagonalizing the Hamiltonian in Eq.~\eqref{eq.3.1}-\eqref{eq.3.2} with OBC [see Fig.~\ref{fig:Fig2}(a)]. \SW{Note that the spectrum originates from the finite value because of a finite onsite anisotropy term with finite $\beta$.
+In the region $J_0<J_1$ (kekul\'e structure), there exists identifiable in-gap states demonstrating topologically protected MCMs, whereas there exists no in-gap states when $J_0>J_1$ (anti-kekul\'e structure).
+This reflects consistency with the obtained value of $\chi^{(6)}$.} Additionally, the in-gap states are closer to the lower bulk states for $J_0 \ll J_1$ while they are closer to both the upper and lower bulk states when $J_0 \lesssim J_1$.
+The states immediately below the upper bulk states [indicated by the arrow in Fig.~\ref{fig:Fig2}(a)] contribute to the MCMs.